 Go souvenir-hunting along Nathan Road.

 Nathan Road is home to small, independent and family-owned shops that sell Hong Kong souvenirs, shirts and novelty items.
-There’s a string of this kind of shop in just about any corner of Nathan Road and often times they are still open up to around 9:00 or 10:00 at night for some last-minute souvenir shopping.
+There’s a string of this kind of shop in just about any corner of Nathan Road.
+Often times, they are open up to around 9:00 or 10:00 at night.

 Visit the museums at Tsim Sha Tsui.